RubixML/ML/README.md

 use Rubix\ML\Classifiers\GaussianNB;

 $estimator = new GaussianNB([
-	'benign' => 0.8,
+	'benign' => 0.9,
-	'malignant' => 0.2,
+	'malignant' => 0.1,
 ]);
 ```

 ### K-d Neighbors
 A fast [K Nearest Neighbors](#k-nearest-neighbors) algorithm that uses a K-d tree to divide the training set into neighborhoods whose max size are controlled by the max leaf size parameter.
-K-d Neighbors does a binary search to locate the nearest neighborhood and then prunes all neighborhood whose bounding box is further than the kth nearest neighbor found so far.
-The main advantage K-d Neighbors has over regular brute force KNN is that it is faster, however it cannot be partially trained.
+K-d Neighbors does a binary search to locate the nearest neighborhood and then prunes all neighborhoods whose bounding box is further than the kth nearest neighbor found so far.
+The main advantage of K-d Neighbors over regular brute force KNN is that it is faster, however it cannot be partially trained.

 ##### Supervised | Learner | Probabilistic | Persistable